Douglas Robinson Jr.: Society life

 In 1892, Robinson, his wife, and father were all included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 He was a member of the University Club, the Riding Club, the Downtown Club and the Essex Country Club in West Orange, New Jersey.

 In 1893, upon the death of his father, he inherited Overlook, his father's 72 acre estate in West Orange, New Jersey.
 While originally only a weekend home, the Robinsons moved to West Orange and Overlook became their primary residence between the years 1894 and 1911.
 His wife hosted lavish parties at their home where she was known as "Queen of the Orange Mountain."
 In 1898, at one such Christmas party for the Roosevelt family, Overlook played host for the first dance and beginning romance between their niece Eleanor and distant cousin Franklin Roosevelt.

 Personal life

-On April 29, 1882, he married his friend Elliott Roosevelt (socialite)'s sister, Corinne Roosevelt (1861–1933) at the Fifth Avenue Presbyterian Church.
+On April 29, 1882, he married his friend Elliott Roosevelt's sister, Corinne Roosevelt (1861–1933) at the Fifth Avenue Presbyterian Church.
 Corinne was the youngest child of Theodore Roosevelt Sr. and Martha (née Bulloch) Roosevelt.
 She was the younger sister of Bamie Roosevelt, President Theodore Roosevelt, and Elliott Roosevelt (therefore the aunt of future First Lady, Eleanor Roosevelt).
 The Robinson's had a home in New York City at 147 East 61st Street, as well as a country home, known as Gelston Castle, in Mohawk near Jordanville, New York.
 Together, they were the parents of four children: